 Common Conditions Treated by Physical Therapy

-The extent of a sports injury can range as something as simple as a muscle tear or sprain to broken bones and torn ligaments.
 Depending on the extent of the injury, physical therapy might play a larger role in the recovery process than others.
-For something like a sprain or muscle tear, massage and physical mobility exercises would be used to help relax the muscle and help build up strength and range of motion while the muscle itself heals.
-For something more severe, like a torn ligament or post-surgery leg fracture, physical therapy would initially work to help with balance and gait to help with learning how to get around despite the injury, while slowly working on the range of motion and muscle conditioning as the fracture heals.
+For something like a sprain or muscle strain, manual therapy and mobility exercises would be used to help improve mobility and build up strength while the injury heals.
+For something more severe, like a torn ligament or post-surgery leg fracture, physical therapy would initially assist in gait mechanics with assistive device and range of motion, and then progress to strengthening.

-Physical therapy can be used to help someone who has a variety of neurological problems.
-One of the most common neurological problems that require physical therapy is a stroke.
+Physical therapy can be used to help someone who has a variety of neurological issues.
+One of the most common neurological diagnosis that require physical therapy is a stroke.
 Depending on the severity of the stroke, the neural pathways that control motor function might have become damaged.
-Physical therapy can help retrain the brain to overcompensate for those damaged pathways over time and help recover motor function.
+Physical therapy can help retrain the brain to communicate with the muscles to restore functional movement.

 Scar Tissue Buildup:

-Scar tissue can be painful and difficult to work with.
 Scar tissue from deep injuries and surgeries can limit mobility, as it isn't as flexible as other types of tissue such as muscle and cartilage.
-Through scar tissue massage, a physical therapist can help with scar tissue motility, essentially speeding up the conversion of scar tissue back into regular tissue.
+Through scar tissue massage, a physical therapist can help with scar tissue mobility, essentially speeding up the conversion of scar tissue back into regular tissue.
 While it isn't going to happen overnight, it will help reduce the tension as well as relax the surrounding tissue as well, providing an overall benefit.

 If you are recovering from an injury or have mobility issues that might be treatable through physical therapy, we welcome you to contact Swetlic Chiropractic & Physical Therapy in Mount Vernon, Ohio to schedule a consultation and get more information.